How to Split Money With Your Partner

 These percentages become the foundation of your shared expense plan.

-Step Three: Apply Those Percentages to Shared Expenses
+Step 3: Apply Those Percentages to Shared Expenses

 Next, add up your shared monthly expenses.